Cladis Investment Advisory LLC Has $448,000 Stake in The Home Depot, Inc. (NYSE:HD)

-Cladis Investment Advisory LLC raised its holdings in The Home Depot, Inc. (NYSE:HD – Get Rating) by 4.9% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 1,624 shares of the home improvement retailer’s stock after acquiring an additional 76 shares during the period.
-Cladis Investment Advisory LLC’s holdings in Home Depot were worth $448,000 as of its most recent filing with the Securities and Exchange Commission.
+Cladis Investment Advisory LLC lifted its position in shares of The Home Depot, Inc. (NYSE:HD – Get Rating) by 4.9% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 1,624 shares of the home improvement retailer’s stock after acquiring an additional 76 shares during the quarter.
+Cladis Investment Advisory LLC’s holdings in Home Depot were worth $448,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-BCK Partners Inc. acquired a new position in shares of Home Depot during the first quarter worth about $2,933,000.
-Fairfield Bush & CO. acquired a new position in shares of Home Depot during the first quarter worth about $27,000.
-Ergoteles LLC acquired a new position in shares of Home Depot during the first quarter worth about $1,554,000.
-Equitable Holdings Inc. boosted its position in shares of Home Depot by 7.4% during the first quarter.
-Equitable Holdings Inc. now owns 14,628 shares of the home improvement retailer’s stock worth $4,379,000 after buying an additional 1,007 shares during the period.
-Finally, First Trust Advisors LP boosted its position in shares of Home Depot by 3.2% during the first quarter.
-First Trust Advisors LP now owns 791,318 shares of the home improvement retailer’s stock worth $236,865,000 after buying an additional 24,640 shares during the period.
-68.31% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds also recently modified their holdings of HD.
+Grayhawk Investment Strategies Inc. bought a new position in Home Depot during the 2nd quarter worth $28,000.
+Fairfield Bush & CO. bought a new position in Home Depot during the 1st quarter worth $27,000.
+First Personal Financial Services raised its position in Home Depot by 81.1% during the 3rd quarter.
+First Personal Financial Services now owns 96 shares of the home improvement retailer’s stock worth $26,000 after purchasing an additional 43 shares during the last quarter.
+Bellwether Advisors LLC raised its position in Home Depot by 74.0% during the 3rd quarter.
+Bellwether Advisors LLC now owns 127 shares of the home improvement retailer’s stock worth $35,000 after purchasing an additional 54 shares during the last quarter.
+Finally, Klaas Financial Asset Advisors LLC bought a new position in Home Depot during the 3rd quarter worth $41,000.
+Institutional investors and hedge funds own 68.31% of the company’s stock.

 Home Depot Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 23rd.
-Investors of record on Thursday, March 9th will be issued a dividend of $2.09 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 23rd.
+Stockholders of record on Thursday, March 9th will be paid a $2.09 dividend.
+This represents a $8.36 dividend on an annualized basis and a dividend yield of 2.93%.
+The ex-dividend date of this dividend is Wednesday, March 8th.
 This is an increase from Home Depot’s previous quarterly dividend of $1.90.
-The ex-dividend date is Wednesday, March 8th.
-This represents a $8.36 annualized dividend and a dividend yield of 2.93%.
-Home Depot’s dividend payout ratio (DPR) is 50.12%.
+Home Depot’s payout ratio is presently 50.12%.

 The Home Depot, Inc engages in the sale of building materials and home improvement products.
 Its products include building materials, home improvement products, lawn and garden products and decor products.
 The firm operates through the following geographical segments: U.S., Canada and Mexico.
 It offers home improvement installation services, and tool and equipment rental.